dream-computing/resources/Ubuntu-25.04-Install-Guide.md

       libnvidia-container-tools=${NVIDIA_CONTAINER_TOOLKIT_VERSION} \
       libnvidia-container1=${NVIDIA_CONTAINER_TOOLKIT_VERSION}
 ```

-Next we will need to configure docker:
+Configure Docker to use the NVIDIA runtime:
 ```bash
 sudo nvidia-ctk runtime configure --runtime=docker
 ```
 ```bash
 sudo systemctl restart docker
 ```

-Then you will be able to verify that everything was installed correctly when you can run:
+**Search terms:** `nvidia container toolkit` `docker gpu support` `nvidia docker install`

+Verify everything works correctly:
 ```bash
 sudo docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi
 ```

+This command runs nvidia-smi inside an Ubuntu container with GPU access.
+If successful, you should see the same GPU information as when running nvidia-smi on your host system, confirming that Docker can properly access your GPU.

+## Development Environment

-## Miniconda (Python)
+### Miniconda (Python)
-My recommended python environment is conda. conda will allow you to create different python environments super easily with different python version and also gives you some additional ways to install python libraries when the `pip install` does not work properly (becuase some python packages have aditional dependencies that do not ship with the pip library).
+My recommended Python environment manager is Conda.
+It allows you to create different Python environments easily with various Python versions and provides additional installation methods when `pip install` doesn't work properly (some Python packages have additional dependencies not included with pip).
+Conda is particularly valuable for ML work because it manages not just Python packages but also system libraries and dependencies, preventing conflicts between different projects.

 ```bash
 mkdir -p ~/miniconda3